why Hycroft Mining Holding Corporation [HYMC] is a Good Choice for Investors After New Price Target of $13.00

-Hycroft Mining Holding Corporation [NASDAQ: HYMC] price surged by 203.31 percent to reach at $0.67.
+Hycroft Mining Holding Corporation [NASDAQ: HYMC] jumped around 0.38 points on Friday, while shares priced at $1.88 at the close of the session, up 25.33%.
 The company report on February 22, 2022 that HYCROFT PROVIDES PRELIMINARY 2021 OPERATING RESULTS AND HIGHLIGHTS OF INITIAL ASSESSMENT.

 Hycroft Mining Holding Corporation (Nasdaq: HYMC) (“Hycroft” or the “Company”), a gold and silver development company that owns the Hycroft Mine in the prolific mining region of Northern Nevada, is pleased to provide preliminary operating results for 2021 and results of an Initial Assessment for the Hycroft project.
 Please see an updated presentation on the homepage of our website at www.hycroftmining.com.
 The Initial Assessment Technical Report Summary can also be found on our website or on www.sec.gov/edgar.
 See “Cautionary Note Regarding Forward-Looking Statements” below.